 At the end of October, DeFINE joined forces with CAST project in Rome and delivered training sessions focused on strategies aimed at connecting fashion tech and sustainable tourism entrepreneurs and startups to funding and investment.
 The event also represented the opportunity for the entrepreneurs to directly network with investors and incubators.

-The challenges related to the access to finances for entrepreneurs and startups are widely known.
-On the other hand, businesses at early stages of their development are not always ready to receive investment; that’s why the support provided by incubators can be a valuable resource.
+On one hand, the challenges related to the access to finances for entrepreneurs and startups are widely known.
+On the other hand, businesses at early stages of their development are not always ready to receive investment; that’s why the support provided by incubators is a valuable resource.

 What are the most important elements to take into consideration before pitching to an investor, business angel and fund?
 How to pitch to those investors?
 What are the specifics of each type of investment?
 Finding answer to those questions was the key challenge for the 30 entrepreneurs attending the workshop at La Nuvola on the 23rd of November 2019.

 Incubators are the first step for entrepreneurs and startups to get advice and guidance on how to develop their business.
 From ideation to business development, incubators offer different services to support entrepreneurs.